Reading time: 4 minutes

 Source: Australian Taxation Office

 The following table shows the proportion of SMSFs that fall within a variety of auditing fee ranges.
-As you can see, the vast majority of funds have annual audit fees of less than $1,000.
+As you can see, over 90% of funds have annual audit fees of less than $1,000.

 Source: Australian Taxation Office